Why is completing exit interviews important?

 Ultimately, the employer cannot guarantee the employee will attend this meeting, regardless of whether it is part of their policy.
-Disciplinary action could be taken as failure to follow a management instruction; however, this may prove inconsequential as they will be leaving the business anyway.
+Disciplinary action could be taken as a failure to follow a management instructions; however, this may prove inconsequential as they will be leaving the business anyway.

 Three main reasons for completing exit interviews:

 - Understand the positive and negative aspects of the business

 - Highlighting of any potential tribunal cases or claims